Vincent Ryan (priest): Return to Newcastle and Hunter region

-Marist Brothers, Hamilton

-In 1977, Gerald McDonald observed Ryan officiating a service at the Marist Brothers School in Hamilton and told his mother Ryan was back from Melbourne.
-His mother rang the school to complain.
-Mrs CNC also reported to police that she saw Ryan at the church.
-Ryan's reappearance caused considerable distress to the students who had been abused.
+In 1977, Gerald McDonald observed Ryan officiating a service at the Marist Brothers School in Hamilton and told his mother, who rang the school to complain.
+Ryan's reappearance caused considerable distress to the students who had been sexually abused.
 Ryan continued to sexually abuse children after he returned from Melbourne and has been convicted of offences regarding the sexual abuse of children in Hamilton, East Gresford and Cessnock.

-Hamilton (1978–1984)

 On 8 July 1978, Ryan was appointed assistant priest to Monsignor Cotter in Hamilton.
-One of Ryan's victims told the royal commission that he was abused by Ryan when he was 7 or 8 years old.
+One of Ryan's victims told the Royal Commission that he was abused by Ryan when he was 7 or 8 years old.
 He said the abuse started one day after school, when Ryan plied him with soft drinks and invited him into his bedroom.
 Ryan invited the boy to get undressed and proceeded to masturbate in front of the boy.
 Ryan also showed him pornographic videos and performed sexual acts on him.
 He said the abuse continued until he was 13 or 14 years old.
 In 1997, Ryan was convicted of multiple counts of indecent assault and sexual assault in relation to this man.

-East Gresford (1984–1988)

 On 14 January 1984, Ryan was appointed parish priest at East Gresford.
 CNE told the royal commission that Ryan sexually abused him when he served as an altar boy on weekends.
 He described one instance when a parishioner walked into the sacristy and saw Ryan abusing him but walked out without saying a word.
 When CNE was later convicted of sexually assaulting a child, he was sent to the same prison as Ryan.
 Ryan pleaded guilty to charges against CNE in 2016.

-Cessnock (1988–1995)

 On 9 April 1988, Ryan was appointed parish priest at Cessnock.
-He lived in the presbytery with Father David O'Hearn, who would also later be convicted of child sexual abuse.
+He lived at the presbytery with Father David O'Hearn, who would also later be convicted of child sexual abuse.
 CNG provided a statement to the royal commission saying that he was sexually abused by Ryan in the late 1980s.
 Ryan was convicted of five counts of sexual intercourse with a boy, CNF.
 CNF's mother told police that Ryan had befriended her and became a father figure to her children.
 She said CNF spent time alone with Ryan, including staying overnight at the presbytery at weekends and on holidays.
 This contact continued even after Ryan was transferred from Cessnock.